Spartans in the College of Agriculture and Natural Resources (CANR) cultivate the next BIG IDEAS in food, health and the environment.

 We help conserve and support our natural resources today while building sustainable answers for tomorrow!

 Find out more!
 Contact Jeff Keson at email@example.com or (517) 353-0560.

-This program prepares students for careers as school-based agriculture, food and natural resources teachers at the secondary level, careers in agricultural and natural resource education fields, or professional or graduate school program.
+This program prepares students for careers as school-based agriculture, food and natural resources teachers at the secondary level, careers in education fields, or professional or graduate school program.